exec85/FTB/README.md

 ![image](https://github.com/exec85/FTB/assets/58392827/180f14ce-f7de-4c3d-9420-dd6db7da781b)

 In this example I want to search for a specific player.
 As explained above in the Settings section, you must copy the player's name and the general rating of the card from the WebApp into the FTB settings.
-In this Case "Sheraldo Becker" wit the rating "78" like this:
+In this Case "Sheraldo Becker" with the rating "78" like this:

 ![image](https://github.com/exec85/FTB/assets/58392827/28e2ceb4-990f-4b20-8a37-387b322efb7b)